-- This week showed a 10.9% decrease in the number of reported cases compared to Week 29.
-There were two new deaths confirmed in Week 30.
+- This week showed a 55.4% increase in the number of reported cases compared to Week 32.
+This is third consecutive week of recorded increase in new cases.
+There were no new deaths confirmed in Week 33.
 However, there is a need for a more active mortality surveillance to identify COVID-19 deaths in the community.
-While trends in moving averages for proportional daily case change, case count and positivity yield have declined in recent epi weeks, it is important to conduct regular genomic sequencing to know which variants of SARS-CoV-2 are in circulation since they might change the transmissibility, clinical presentation, and severity of the disease among the population.
-So far three variants of concern (Alpha [B.1.1.7], Beta [B.1.351], and Delta [B.1.617.2]) have been identified in the country - Identification of duplicated cases is an ongoing activity by the EOC data management unit with support from partners.
+As the country monitors the potential for a third wave, it is important to conduct regular genomic sequencing to know which variants of SARS-CoV-2 are in circulation since they might change the transmissibility, clinical presentation, and severity of the disease among the population.
+So far three variants of concern (Alpha [B.1.1.7], Beta [B.1.351], and Delta [B.1.617.2]) have been identified in the country, with the Delta variant predominating - Identification of duplicated cases is an ongoing activity by the EOC data management unit with support from partners.
 About 178 duplicated cases have already been identified using a combination of core variables (e.g., name, age, and phone number).
 The EOC will develop SOPs to standardize the process of removing duplicates and replacing them with new cases.
-In addition, the EOC has mandated all private testing facilities to use the MOH approved CIF, although this is currently only happening at Queens Medical Complex and Nojum and still pending at Med Blue, Crawford, Biolab, and PIC Diagnostics.
-Use of this form will allow for duplicate cases to be easily identified using a core group of variables including name, age, phone number, sex, and having had a previous COVID-19 test - Improved quality of data collection on individuals tested with key variables including surveillance site, nationality, age, sex, previous test history, clinical profile/symptomology remains critical to understand and characterize cases.
-The lack of complete individual-level data from some private testing sites as well as from most facilities using GXP testing continues to affect our ability to fully describe the outbreak in South Sudan - Contact tracing and alerts accounted for 14.3% and 8.2% of this week's case tally respectively, with most cases still coming from pre-travel screening (69.4%).
+In addition, the MOH has mandated all private testing facilities to use the COVID-19 approved CIF, which is being customized into the e-governance system.
+Use of the CIF will allow for duplicate cases to be easily identified using a core group of variables including name, age, phone number, sex, and having had a previous COVID-19 test - Improved quality of data collection on individuals tested with key variables including surveillance site, nationality, age, sex, previous test history, clinical profile/symptomology remains critical to understand and characterize cases.
+The lack of complete individual-level data from some private testing sites as well as from most facilities using GXP testing continues to affect our ability to fully describe the outbreak in South Sudan - Contact tracing and alerts accounted for 3.5% and 2.6% of this week's case tally respectively, with most cases still coming from pre-travel screening (67.0%).
 Cumulatively, cases originating

-- from contact tracing (11.1%) and alerts (8.0%) remain important to improve case surveillance in these populations with timely screening/testing of suspects and all listed contacts - Despite recent improvement in reporting of results from GXP testing sites at sub-national level and the addition of backlogged data, only 10.9% of all confirmed cases have been detected in states other than Central Equatoria and Eastern Equatoria.
-In addition, about 83.8% of all cases have been detected in Juba compared to 16.2% outside of Juba, indicating that surveillance, testing, and reporting need to be improved and expanded in locations outside Central Equatoria - Although there is improved reporting of data from GXP testing sites, the data are currently provided in aggregate versus at the individual level format.
+- from contact tracing (10.9%) and alerts (7.9%) remain important to improve case surveillance in these populations with timely screening/testing of suspects and all listed contacts - Despite recent improvement in reporting of results from GXP testing sites at sub-national level and the addition of backlogged data, only 10.8% of all confirmed cases have been detected in states other than Central Equatoria and Eastern Equatoria.
+In addition, about 83.4% of all cases have been detected in Juba compared to 16.6% outside of Juba, indicating that surveillance, testing, and reporting need to be improved and expanded in locations outside Central Equatoria - Although there is improved reporting of data from GXP testing sites, the data are currently provided in aggregate versus at the individual level format.
 Partners supporting the GXP testing sites need to provide to the EOC Data Management Unit individual-level data for both positive and negative results in order to better characterize the outbreak in these locations